Top reasons to hike the Red Rock Canyon area

 Full-Day Red Rock Summit Experience

-Combine hiking and rock climbing on this private adventure and summit Juniper Peak, Whiskey Peak, Cactus Flower Tower, or Mt.
-Wilson.
-Explore the magnificent area of Red Rock Canyon and learn about the history of the area as you approach your goal for the day.
+Combine hiking and rock climbing on this private guided trip in Red Rock—summit Juniper Peak, Whiskey Peak, Cactus Flower Tower, or Mt.
+Wilson!
+Explore the magnificent area of Red Rock Canyon on a guided hike and learn about the history of the area as you approach your goal.
 Let your guide show you some climbing techniques and moves, and improve your skills in a safe and fun environment.
 Savor the rewarding views from the top and hike back to civilization as you pass beautiful landscapes and encounter unique wildlife!

 Meet your guides